barbarinaa/alien-mothership-game/README.md

 # alien-mothership-game
-A game created using vanilla JavaScript, HTML and CSS.
+A game created using Vanilla JavaScript, HTML and CSS.

 I created this game using functional programming.
 I learned how to handle event listeners, and understand classes and inheritance as well as the DOM model.